ZhongDev/mTorrent/README.md

 # mTorrent
-A BitTorrent Client that has a modern interface.
+BitTorrent Client with a modern design language.

 ## NOTE
 Whilist torrenting itself is illegal, torrenting copyrighted intelecintellectual property is illegal.